raphigaziano/TIE/doc/source/tutorial.rst

 some kind of generic `%<var>%` tag that would match whatever context argument happened to be referenced between those two percent signs ?

 Remember.
-While the ones we've used so for didn't look like much, our tag patterns are still regular expressions.
-Knowing this, the solution becomes
+While the ones we've used so far didn't look like much, our tag patterns are still regular expressions.
+Knowing this, and assuming you've read up a bit on those, the solution becomes trivial:
-trivial:

 .. testsetup:: generic-regex